 The second phase, post the structured Accelerator, available to select businesses is for an additional nine months.
 During this period, the Impact Amplifier team will assist each business on a one-on-one basis to secure the resources required to grow.

 The expected outcomes of the programme are to:

 Strengthen the pipeline of investable impact entrepreneurs for local and international Impact Investors; and

 Strengthen the broader network/ecosystem of environmental and socially inclusive businesses in Africa.

-Impact Amplifier is seeking applications from any type of impact business that has the potential to growth.
-The programme will include up to 10 businesses in each cohort and will be run twice in 2017.
+Impact Amplifier is seeking applications from any type of impact business that has the potential for growth.

 The selection process will function as follows: